Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 	-   Whereas, when the **key** has a value that is a function (for example the `canVote`) then we say that it's a **method**.
 - This is why you often see people referring to the `firstName` property, and the `age` property, and the `canVote` method.
 - ##### We've used the keyword **key** before, which is correct but `property` or `method` is more specific.

+### Array of objects
+- The **array of objects** is the most common data structure you will use in your development career
 -